-The Audit Committee has reviewed and discussed with management our audited financial statements for the fiscal year ended April 27, 2013; discussed with management significant accounting policies applied by us in our financial statements, as well as alternative treatments; reviewed and discussed our policies with respect to risk assessment; discussed with our independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; discussed with our independent registered public accounting firm its respective audits and assessments, including internal control testing under Section 404 of the Sarbanes-Oxley Act of 2002; received the written disclosures and the letter from the independent registered public accounting firm's communications with the Audit Committee concerning independence; discussed with the independent registered public accounting firm and considered whether the independent registered public accounting firm and considered whether the independent registered public accounting firm; provision of non-audit services to us is compatible with the auditor's independence.
+The Audit Committee has reviewed and discussed with management our audited financial statements for the fiscal year ended April 26, 2014 and the results of management's assessment of the effectiveness of the Company's internal control over financial reporting and the independent auditor's audit of internal control over financial reporting; discussed with management significant accounting policies, including the quality and acceptability, applied by us in our financial statements, as well as alternative treatments; reviewed and discussed our policies with respect to risk assessment; discussed with our independent registered public accounting firm the matters required to be discussed by the standards of the Public Company Accounting Oversight Board ("PCAOB"), including PCAOB Auditing Standard No. 16, Communications With Audit Committees, the rules of the Securities and Exchange Commission, and other applicable regulations; discussed with our independent registered public accounting firm its audits and assessments, including internal control testing under Section 404 of the Sarbanes-Oxley Act of 2002; received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB Rule 3526, Communications with Audit Committees Concerning Independence, regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence; and reviewed and pre-approved fees charged by the independent registered public accounting firm and considered whether the independent registered public accounting firm's provision of non-audit services to us is compatible with the auditor's independence.
 The Audit Committee also met in executive session following each of the formal Audit Committee meetings with representatives of our independent registered public accounting firm.